 - Behavioral issues: Autism is reported in 11% of CDH survivors.
 Our CDH clinic follows this closely.

 Causes of Congenital Diaphragmatic Hernia

-CDH has no known cause.
+CDH has no known cause, though some genetic syndromes are associated with CDH.
 Our genetic counselors can help you understand your future risk of having another child with CDH.

 Diagnosing Congenital Diaphragmatic Hernia

 Our ultrasound experts perform more than 5,000 ultrasound tests every year, giving us special expertise in detecting problems early.
 During your ultrasound, a maternal-fetal doctor is present to provide information about your unborn baby’s condition and treatment options.

 If your doctor suspects CDH, you may need additional tests, such as:

 - Fetal magnetic resonance imaging (MRI): This imaging procedure uses a magnetic field (not radiation) to provide detailed information about your unborn baby’s organs, including the heart, lungs and abdomen.
 This test is safe for your unborn baby.